RaduPotlog/rover_bringup/README.md

 # rover_bringup

-The package containing the default launch files and configuration used to start Rover.
+Package containing the default launch files and configuration used to start Rover.

 ## Config Files
 -